-- You need to download the ServiceNow integration package from the Flexera Software Product and License Center: - Navigate to https://flexerasoftware.flexnetoperations.com. - Log into the Product and License Center with your customer credentials, and navigate through FlexNet Manager Platform to find the ServiceNow integration package. - Download the zipped archive to a convenient location (such as C: \temp) and extract the files.
-The following instructions assume that you have this archive available to you. - You most likely need to request a support ticket with ServiceNow to add several indexes to your database to improve performance in the data transfer from FlexNet Manager Suite to ServiceNow.
-For details, see Additional ServiceNow Indexes for Performance on page 196.
+- You need to download the ServiceNow integration package (see Download Adapter Tools Archive on page 132). - You most likely need to request a support ticket with ServiceNow to add several indexes to your database to improve performance in the data transfer from FlexNet Manager Suite to ServiceNow.
+For details, see Additional ServiceNow Indexes for Performance on page 201.

 Important • Managed Service Providers (MSPs) and other operators of cloud implementations must modify the standard configuration of the data export tool to allow for use in multi-tenant environments.
-See Command-line Tool for Export to ServiceNow on page 184.
+See Command-line Tool for Export to ServiceNow on page 189.